 – Backpacking in South America with dietary restrictions

-But the good news is that South American food isn’t as dependent on butter as in Europe, rice or corn often replace wheat, and nuts aren’t half as prevalent here as in other regions such as Asia.
+But when it comes to typical intolerances and allergies, the good news is that South American food isn’t as dependent on butter as in Europe, rice and corn often replace wheat, and nuts aren’t half as prevalent here as in other regions such as Asia.

 Note: While the Spanish-English translation of ‘carne’ is technically ‘meat’, it is more commonly used by restaurants to describe ‘beef’, so if you ask simply for ‘sin carne’ you may still end up with a plate of chicken.